qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/spatial_statistics.rst

 * Enter edit mode and digitize three point somewhere among the other points.
 * Alternatively, use the same random point generation method as before, but specify only **three** points.
-* Save your new layer as :guilabel:`distance_points` in the format you prefer.
+* Save your new layer as :guilabel:`Distance Points` in the format you prefer.

 To generate a distance matrix using these points:

 * Open the tool :menuselection:`Vector Analysis --> Distance matrix`.
-* Select the :guilabel:`distance_points` layer as the input layer, and the :guilabel:`Sampled Points` layer as the target layer.
+* Select the :guilabel:`Distance Points` layer as the input layer, and the :guilabel:`Sampled Points` layer as the target layer.
 * Set it up like this: